Shadow1088/ATF/README.md

 # School project for automatical writing ATF texts at the atfonline.cz
 This program is written in pure Python and uses library pyautogui.

-I would never cheat in Ms. Bajerová's class.
+This code is not to be misused.
 I wrote it just for my educational purposes.
 If anyone uses this to cheat, I am not the one to be blamed!

 # Need to know
 This program does not type other letters than from english alphabet.
 If other character occurs, write it manually.